aurum77/live-server.nvim/README.md

 # ~~When ?~~ How long did it take you to write this ?

-It took about a day since I am quite new to Lua and Neovim programming / API
+The initial implementation took about a day since I am quite new to Lua and Neovim programming / API

 # Why ?

 I was bored of Javascript and wanted to learn about creating plugins for Neovim using Lua, also I wasn't able to find plugins that would work similarly to this one!

+# Goal(s)

+- 1-1 feature parity with VSCode's [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension
 # Also

 ~~I like cats :cat:~~ Feel free to open a pull request or give recommendations to au#4829 on Discord